mcarvin8/prepare-salesforce-sandboxes/README.md

 - The pipeline source is web.
 Go to CI/CD → Pipelines and click the 'Run Pipeline' button.
     - Add the `SANDBOX` variable with the sandbox name.
     - Add the `LICENSE` variable with one of the valid license types (Developer,Developer_Pro,Partial,Full).
+    - Add the `PRODUCTION_AUTH_URL` variable in your repo CI/CD variables.
     - Optionally, add the `CLASS` variable with the Apex Class ID.
     - Optionally, add the `GROUP` variable with the Public Group ID.
     - Press `Run pipeline`.
 The create/refresh job will run automatically.
 The query and delete jobs will be manually triggered.